OiDobby/dnCNN_TEM/README.md

 ## Pre-trained model
 We uploaded the pre-trained model to the "CNN_pre-trained_model" directory.
 Note the abbreviation below:
+- G: trained by Gaussian noise
+- SP: trained by Salt-and-Pepper noise
+- G_SP: trained by Gaussian noise + Salt-and-Pepper noise
+- BB: trained by Background Brightness with Gaussian noise Each noise type can be obtained in our paper (arXiv:2501.11225[https://arxiv.org/abs/2501.11225])

 ## Citation
 1. [Phys.
 Rev. M 6, 123802 (2022)](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.6.123802)